 NRHT route across Marion County.

-of the White River Trail between downtown and
+The section of the White River Trail between

-Raymond Street is in the design phase, with
+downtown and Raymond Street is in the design

-The Eagle Creek Trail is already open as a 2-mile
+phase.
+The Eagle Creek Trail is already open

-paved trail along Raymond Street to the White
+as a 2-mile paved trail along Raymond Street to

-Eagle Creek levees will likely occur after the
+along the Eagle Creek levees will likely occur

 route.
 The Cumberland Pennsy Trail will soon